kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-The above method presents an alert to the user indicating the app can't save the contact.
+The previous method presents an alert to the user indicating the app can't save the contact.
 The first UIAlertAction opens the Settings app using the `UIApplicationOpenSettingsURLString` key.

 > **Note**: The request access completion block executes on "an arbitrary queue", so you wrap this method in a `dispatch_async` block to ensure the UI code executes on the main thread.
 The documentation recommends that you work with the contacts store on the handler thread and dispatch to the main thread for UI changes.